sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-entities/monitor-external-resources.md

 Now that the dynamic runtime assets are registered, you can create a check named `check-sensu-site` to run the command `check-http.rb -u https://sensu.io` with the `sensu-plugins-http` and `sensu-ruby-runtime` dynamic runtime assets, at an interval of 60 seconds, for all agents subscribed to the `proxy` subscription, using the `sensu-site` proxy entity name.
 To avoid duplicate events, add the [`round_robin` attribute][18] to distribute the check execution across all agents subscribed to the `proxy` subscription.

-Create a file called `check.yml` or `check.json` and add this check definition:
+Create a file named `check.yml` or `check.json` in your Sensu installation to store the check definition.
+Copy this this check definition into the `check.yml` or `check.json` file and save it:

 {{< language-toggle >}}